happykit/flags/package/README.md

 ### Full example

-This example shows the full configuration with server-side rendering and code splitting.
+This demo shows the full configuration with server-side rendering and code splitting.

 ```js
 // _app.js